likuilin/pmri/README.md

 It uses PMwCAS and references this one https://ieeexplore.ieee.org/document/8509270

-For simplicity of building, we just fork pmwcas and build our application inside it.
+For simplicity of building, we just fork pmwcas and build our application inside it as another example application.

 # Setup

 Deps: `sudo apt-get install cmake build-essential llvm libgtest-dev libgoogle-glog-dev libnuma-dev libpmemobj-dev`

-To get libpmemobj.so in the right place: `sudo ln -s $(dpkg -L libpmemobj-dev | grep "/libpmemobj.so") /usr/local/lib/libpmemobj.so`
+If your linker can't find libpmemobj.so: `sudo ln -s $(dpkg -L libpmemobj-dev | grep "/libpmemobj.so") /usr/local/lib/libpmemobj.so`

+Then build:

 * `git submodule update --init --recursive` to get pmwcas deps
 * `mkdir build` and `cd build`